ahsumon85/secure-spring-boot-microservice/README.md

 Eureka Discovery-Service URL: `http://localhost:8761`

-After sucessfully run we can refresh Eureka Discovery-Service URL: `http://localhost:8761` will see `product-server` instance gate will be run on `http://localhost:8280` port
+After sucessfully run we can refresh Eureka Discovery-Service URL: `http://localhost:8761` will see `item-server` instance gate will be run on `http://localhost:8280` port

 ### Test HTTP GET Request on resource service
 ```